Spam Protection

 [ip: 192.168.0.1-192.168.0.255]

-Spam keywords are stored in project config, which means they are not always convenient to edit directly on staging or production.
+Spam keywords are stored in the runtime spam settings store (with optional project-config defaults), which means they are not always convenient to edit directly on staging or production when those values are project-scoped.
 If you want content admins to manage them, or you need them to vary by environment, you can reference another field instead.

 This is commonly done with a Global Set.
 For example, if you had a Global Set called Forms and a field called Spam Keywords, you could reference it in the Formie spam keywords setting with {forms.spamKeywords}.